JeremiahKaren/35percent.github.io/_posts/2016-10-10-aylesbury-cpo-challenge-called-in.md

 As we said in our last blog, Southwark should take this opportunity to call a halt to this misconceived regeneration and abandon what could be its futile and costly attempt to overturn the Secretary of State's decision.

+## Post Script
+The Council has published its pre-action protocol [letter before claim](/img/20161007_Secretary_of_State_Aylesbury_CPO.pdf) outlining its grounds for appealing the decision.

 __Footnotes:__